23 Best Free Things to do in Washington DC in 2023

 National Gallery of Art

 The National Gallery of Art is not part of the Smithsonian, but admission is also free.
-The gallery features artwork ranging from the renaissance to modern.
-There are over 4,000 paintings and 3,000 sculptures in the collection, as well as prints, drawings, photographs, and more.
+The gallery features artwork ranging from the Renaissance to the modern.

 Monuments

-Washington, D.C. is home to many major monuments that you can visit free of charge.
-The Washington Monument is probably the most famous.
 You can reserve timed tickets to ride the elevator to the 500-foot observation deck.
-If you’re looking for the best free things to do in Washington DC, make sure to check out this monument!
+If you’re looking for the best free things to do in Washington, DC, make sure to check out this monument!

 From there, visitors are treated to fabulous views of many of the major surrounding landmarks, including the National Mall, U.S. Capitol Building, White House, Jefferson Memorial, Lincoln Memorial, and more.

 From the Washington Monument, you can walk along the Tidal Basin to the Thomas Jefferson Memorial.
-The grand open rotunda features a statue of the founding father along with inscriptions of many of his famous quotes.
+The grand open rotunda features a statue of the founding father, along with inscriptions of many of his famous quotes.

-If you continue along the Tidal Basin, you’ll reach the Martin Luther King, Jr. Memorial.
 The statue is striking and unforgettable in appearance, featuring a massive white stone carving of Dr. King, flanked by a wall emblazoned with many of his most famous quotes, including “Darkness cannot drive out darkness, only light can do that.”

-The reflecting pool is located north of the Martin Luther King, Jr. Memorial, with the imposing Lincoln Memorial perched at the far end of the pool.
 Though it is a long walk to reach the Lincoln Memorial, the trip is well worth it.
 The massive statue of Abraham Lincoln, famously sitting in his chair, is a grand sight to behold in person.

 United States Botanic Garden